-Best Resume Formats for 2024 (with 10+ Templates!)
+Best Resume Formats for 2025 (with 10+ Templates!)

 resume-format

 A well-written CV starts with selecting the right resume format.
+Your resume format isn’t just about aesthetics, it’s a strategic tool to showcase your strengths.

 But what is the best resume format for you?
 More importantly, which format is the most effective in helping you land your dream job?

-In this Resume Format Guide for 2024, we will explore various resume formats, identify the best resume format for you, and share templates for you to get started with these effective resume formats.
+In this Resume Format Guide for 2025, we will explore various resume formats, identify the best resume format for you, and share templates for you to get started with these effective resume formats.

 See our other most popular articles: